chocolatey-community/chocolatey-oneget/docs/contributing.md

 * If you are unable to import the module, restart powershell, maybe the chocolatey.dll is in use by the process
 * From Visual studio Code with powershell extension, you can launch the predefined tasks.
 Keep in mind to kill the terminal to be able restart debugging
 * When debugging tests, breakpoint in the module script wouldnt hit directly, stop on break poin in the test, then manually step into the provider method.
 After that breakpoint inside the provider should hit.
+* To run only selected test add wildcard filter into the $testFilter parameter in psakeFile.ps1
 * See also [OneGet debugging](https://github.com/OneGet/oneget/blob/WIP/docs/writepowershellbasedprovider.md#debugging-your-provider)